How to Stop a Pot From Boiling Over

 It’s also important to choose a pot that is the right size for the amount of liquid you are boiling.
 If the pot is too small, the liquid may boil over even if it has a wide base and is heavy-bottomed.
 On the other hand, if the pot is too large, it may take longer to heat up and use more energy than necessary.

-See also Aroma 2 Cup Rice Cooker
+See also Porridge in Rice Cooker Zojirushi

 The Role of Temperature in Boiling Over and How to Control It